Health Enrichment Literacy Program (HELP)

 Health Enrichment Literacy Program

-Health Care - Today, nearly 18,000 children under age 5 will die of mostly preventable causes, such as diarrhea, malaria, and pneumonia.
-For most of our 55-plus years as an organization, Concern has led the way with standard-setting programs that strengthen local health systems and provide quality nutrition support and education to the world’s most vulnerable communities.
+Today, nearly 18,000 children under the age of five die from largely preventable causes such as diarrhea, malaria, and pneumonia.
+For more than 34 years, Concern has been at the forefront of combating these tragedies through standard-setting programs that strengthen local health systems and provide essential nutrition support and education to the world’s most vulnerable communities.

-Concern Mission focuses on child and maternal health by promoting health and nutrition practices and preventing major disease causes.
-With the help of our partner, The Presbyterian Hospital and the Atrium Carolina Medical Center, and our donors, we have shouldered responsibility for ensuring that people receive quality health care and medical material for local community clinics in Africa, We have volunteered nurses on staff that provide immediate care and we prevent illnesses by providing mosquito nets, clean water, and sanitation in areas most needed in Africa.
+Concern Mission focuses on improving child and maternal health by promoting effective health and nutrition practices and preventing the leading causes of disease.
+With the support of our partners — The Presbyterian Hospital and Atrium Carolina Medical Center — and our generous donors, we take responsibility for ensuring that people in local African communities have access to quality healthcare and essential medical supplies.

 Alternative Community Health Care